-- Plans should be completed as soon as possible, with no plan taking more than three years to complete. - Every Compliance Plan must include all items listed above with the exception of component #10. - A separate page should be used for each non-compliance item. - A blank template of the VCP form is on page 53.
+- Plans should be completed as soon as possible, with no plan taking more than three years to complete. - Every Compliance Plan must include all items listed above with the exception of component #10. - VCP template will be sent to the On-site Coordinator